Admissions FAQs

 Will CNU have counseling services and tutoring services to help students who are struggling in class/ experiencing emotional turmoil succeed?

 Yes, we do.
 You can find the detailed explanation about the student academic counseling system in the Student Handbook.
-Additionally, we provide several options for student counseling with on-site and off-site services.
+Additionally, we provide several options for student academic counseling with on-site and off-site services.

 Do you feel as though CNU is properly prepared to attain full accreditation?